AEjonanonymous/Non-existence-of-Perfect-Cuboids/README.md

-# Proof of the Non-existence of Perfect Cuboids via Mordell-Weil Rank Exhaustion and Minimal Polynomial Irreducibility of the Perfect Cuboid Surface ∅
+# Formal Proof of the Non-existence of Perfect Cuboids via Mordell-Weil Rank Exhaustion and Minimal Polynomial Irreducibility of the Perfect Cuboid Surface ∅

 This repository establishes the non-existence of the **Perfect Cuboid**.
 The analytical investigation—utilizing high-precision parametric sweeps and rational lifts—identified structural obstructions that are formally verified in the accompanying proof.
 The results demonstrate that the perfection locus is an irrational algebraic singularity, fundamentally incompatible with the field of rational numbers $\mathbb{Q}$.